 Video content has been chosen by marketers as one of the most versatile and profitable digital marketing tools there is.
 So, how can you start making them right now?

-- Second, record the footage using a phone or camera.
+Second, record the footage using a phone or camera.
 Make sure the light source is facing you or the subject so the video doesn’t make the rookie mistake of being backlit (i.e. face the sun or make sure there isn’t a sunny window behind you).
 You can also use an online video makerto facilitate the work.

 - Apple iMovie is great for beginners; it’s user friendly and allows you to add images, video, text, voiceover, music, and transitions.
 The best part about iMovie?
 It comes built-in to most Apple products.